Skip to content

 In Related settings, click Graphics > Browse.
 Add your game’s executable (e.g., “Cyberpunk2077.exe” from Steam).
 Click Options and select High Performance to dedicate GPU power.

 Press Win + G to open the Game Bar.
-Go to Settings > General and uncheck Open Game Bar using Xbox button if you don’t use it.
-Keep the Performance widget active for FPS tracking.
+Go to Settings > General and uncheck Open Game Bar using the Xbox button if you don’t use it.
+Keep the Performance widget active to track FPS.

 Update DirectStorage

-DirectStorage slashes load times by streaming assets straight to your GPU, but it needs a compatible setup.
-A user halved Starfield loads with an NVMe SSD and updated drivers.
+DirectStorage reduces load times by streaming assets directly to your GPU, but it requires a compatible setup.
+A user halved Starfield’s load times with an NVMe SSD and updated drivers.

-Update GPU drive as explained in the previous steps.
-Open Steam, Epic, or Microsoft Store and update games like Diablo IV that use DirectStorage.
+Update the GPU driver as explained in the previous steps.
+Open Steam, Epic Games, or the Microsoft Store and update games such as Diablo IV that support DirectStorage.

 For supported titles, check the graphics options for DirectStorage or GPU decompression toggles.
 Test load times—expect cuts from 15 seconds to 5 seconds on NVMe drives.